sloonz/go-maildir/README.md

 # Fuzz test

-There's a fuzz test for the encode() function.
+There's a fuzz test for the encodeName() function.

 To prepare, run:

 `$ go-fuzz-build github.com/flashmob/go-maildir`

+it will take a while...

-then start:
+then start like this:

-$ go-fuzz -bin=maildir-fuzz.zip -workdir=workdir -procs=8
+`$ go-fuzz -bin=maildir-fuzz.zip -workdir=workdir -procs=8`

+where procs is the number of CPU cores to use.
+The test will run in parallel and it will produce some stats.

+Read more about these stats here https://github.com/dvyukov/go-fuzz

+After running the test, go to the ./wokrdir and inspect your crashes & commit any new corpus